Flor (band)

-Flor (stylized as flor) (previously Sunderland) is an American indie band formed in Hood River, Oregon in 2014.
-The band currently consists of Zach Grace (lead vocals, guitar, keyboards), Dylan Bauld (bass), and Kyle Hill (drums).
+Flor (stylized as flor) (previously Sunderland) is an American indie pop band formed in Hood River, Oregon in 2014.
+The band currently consists of Zach Grace (lead vocals, guitar, keyboards), and Kyle Hill (drums).

 History

+The band got its start in Hood River, Oregon, where Zach Grace, Dylan Bauld, and McKinley Kitts attended the same high school.
+The trio formed a band and later enlisted Kyle Hill, whom they met via Craigslist.

-The band got its start in Hood River, Oregon, when Zach Grace began experimenting with electronic music-making programs.
-After moving to Los Angeles, Flor connected with photographer/designer Jade Ehlers, who helped the band come up with distinctive visuals.
-Meanwhile, Bauld established himself as a producer working with Flor, as well as artists like Halsey, Lights, Smallpools, and Lostboycrow.
-The band released their debut single, "heart", online in 2014, with the Sounds EP arriving that October.
-Following the release of the 2015 full-length Sights & Sounds, Flor signed to Fueled by Ramen in 2016, which reissued the Sounds EP that February.
+The quartet eventually moved to Los Angeles, named themselves Flor, and connected with photographer/designer Jade Ehlers, who helped them come up with distinctive visuals.
+They released their debut single, "heart", online in 2014, with the Sounds EP arriving that October and the full-length Sights & Sounds in 2015.
+Flor toured with Halsey in the fall of 2015 and signed to Fueled by Ramen in 2016, which reissued the Sounds EP that February.

 Their debut album, come out. you’re hiding was released on May 19, 2017.
 The album title was teased in a tweet on March 23 before being confirmed in another tweet the next day.
-The album’s lead single, "guarded", was released the same day.
+The album's lead single, "guarded", was released the same day.

 On March 8, 2019, Flor released the single "slow motion".
 On July 10, they announced their second studio album, ley lines.
 It came out on September 6, 2019, and includes twelve songs.
 When asked about the inspiration behind the album, lead singer Grace said, "There's a theory that important places of power like Stonehenge or the Pyramids of Giza are connected by invisible lines.
 As a parallel, I needed to find my own anchor points for belief and purpose.
 I realized you can build those roads yourself.
 Friends, family, and the band are my anchors.
 The music comes out of the 'ley lines'".
-On November 11, 2019, they announced their first North American tour.
+On November 11, 2019, they announced a North American headline tour.

 In early 2020, the band launched the EP reimagined, new versions of four of their hit songs and a cover song.
 It was released in two parts: reimagined pt.
 1, consisting of "warm blood", "slow motion", and a cover of Coldplay's "yellow", which featured Misterwives, in February; and reimagined pt.
 2, consisting of "white noise" and "unsaid", in July.